|

 spend walking their dogs isn’t sufficient to change or sustain

-a stressed dog’s brain chemistry for the better.
-I recommend
+a stressed dog’s brain chemistry for the better ~ a 30-40

 of physical exertion to cause the maximum release of 'feel-good'